California’s Insurance Crisis: A Turning Point at State Farm’s Emergency Hearing

 What Happens Next for Homeowners

-If the 17% increase is approved, State Farm policyholders can expect higher premiums within months.
-But Susman says the alternative would be worse: widespread policy cancellations and market exits that would drive even more homeowners to the FAIR Plan — California’s “insurer of last resort.”
+If the 17% increase is approved, State Farm policyholders will see their premiums rise within months.
+But Susman argued that the alternative — widespread policy cancellations and market exits — would likely push even more homeowners to the FAIR Plan, California’s insurer of last resort.

 A Broader National Trend

-“Regulators everywhere are watching California,” he said.
+“Regulators everywhere are watching California,” Susman observed.
 “If the largest insurer in the nation can’t operate profitably here, that sends a powerful message.”

 The Bottom Line: A Turning Point